xdividr/dreamcloud-docs/source/dreamcompute/gettingstarted/connect-to-an-instance-with-ssh-keys.rst

-Now you can open PuTTY and navigate to the Connection -> SSH -> Auth setting page to click the "browse" button near the "Private key file for authentification" field.
+Now you can open PuTTY and navigate to the Connection -> SSH -> Auth setting page to click the "browse" button near the "Private key file for authentication" field.
 Select the .ppk file you generated and then click open.
 You can now navigate to the "Session" setting page, and enter into the host name field "dhc-user@" followed immediately by your instance's public ip address.
 Click Open to start your session.

 Using Mac & Linux
 -----------------

-On unix based systems, the key will need to setup first.
+On Unix based systems, the ssh key will need to setup first.
 There are several ways to do this:

 * Configure as your main key
     * Copy the key or .pem file to your home directory, to the ~/.ssh/id_rsa file.

 * Configure as an alternative key
-    * Copy the key or .pem file to a safe place, and then edit our ~/.ssh/config file to specify that connections to that specific host will use this alternate key.
+    * Copy the key or .pem file to a safe place, and then edit your ~/.ssh/config file to specify that connections to that specific host will use this alternate key.

     .. code-block:: bash